-Students who take Mathematics: Analysis and Approaches will be those who enjoy mathematical problem solving and generalization.
-This subject is aimed at students who will go on to study subjects with substantial mathematics content such as mathematics itself, engineering, physical sciences, or economics for example.
+Students who take Mathematics: Applications and Interpretation will be those who enjoy mathematics best when seen in a practical context.
+This subject is aimed at students who will go on to study subjects such as social sciences, natural sciences, statistics, business, some economics, psychology, and design, for example.